dlxiii/jepx_scraper/README.md

 ## Data storage

 The repository includes a `csv/` directory containing roughly 1.4 GB of historical CSV files.
 If you plan to store more data, consider using [Git LFS](https://git-lfs.github.com/) or another external storage option instead of committing large files directly to Git.

+## Scheduled scraping

+The repository contains a workflow file at `.github/workflows/jepx.yml` that runs daily and uploads the latest CSV files as artifacts.
+When you fork the project, GitHub disables workflows by default.
+To activate the schedule, open the "Actions" tab in your GitHub repository and click **Enable workflows**.